 7. Two (2) letters of recommendation: from two individuals who are familiar with the applicant’s potential as a research investigator.
 Electronic copies with original signatures on institutional letterhead must be uploaded to the website as part of the application.
 Letters of recommendation with original signatures must be included in the electronic file as part of the uploaded application.

 All complete applications received by the submission deadline will be reviewed and scored by the AST Grants Committee comprised of a broad panel of researchers from a number of institutions who have widespread experience in evaluation of applications based on scientific strength of the applicant and of the proposed experimental plan.
 The AST aims to award at least one Basic Science Faculty Development Grant application.
-The remaining available grants will be awarded to Basic and/or Clinical Science applications, according to their score.
+The remaining available grants will be awarded to Basic, Clinical and Translational Science applications, according to their score.

-All applicants will be notified of the application status in March 2014.
-Grant recipients will be recognized at the AST Grants Ceremony during the 2014 World Transplant Congress, July 26-31, 2014 in San Francisco.
-Recipients are expected to attend the 2013 ATC and must register for the congress.
+All applicants will be notified of the application status in November 2014.
+Grant recipients will be recognized at the AST Grants Ceremony during the 2015 Cutting Edge of Transplantation (CEOT), Feb 5-7, 2015, in Chandler, Ariz.
+Recipients are expected to attend the 2015 CEOT and must register for the meeting.
 Registration is NOT included as part of the AST grant.

-Applicants (whether accepted or not) will receive a brief paragraph on the strengths and weaknesses of their grant application.
+Applicants (whether accepted or not) will receive comments on the strengths and weaknesses of their grant application.